 IAS Fellow at St Mary’s College, January – March 2023

-Professor Povinelli has received numerous grants, invited lectures, and named appointments for her work, most recently Core Lecturer at the Museum of Fine Arts, Houston; the Afield Fellowship Prize; Regna Darnell Distinguished Lecture; Allaince Professor, Sorbonne-Université Paris 1; Corresponding Fellow of the Australian Academy of the Humanities; Northrop Frye Visiting Professor, Centre for Comparative Literature, University of Toronto; and the Lionell Trilling Prize for Geontologies.
+Professor Povinelli has received numerous grants, invited lectures, and named appointments for her work, most recently Core Lecturer at the Museum of Fine Arts, Houston; the Afield Fellowship Prize; Regna Darnell Distinguished Lecture; Alliance Professor, Sorbonne-Université Paris 1; Corresponding Fellow of the Australian Academy of the Humanities; Northrop Frye Visiting Professor, Centre for Comparative Literature, University of Toronto; and the Lionell Trilling Prize for Geontologies.

-For her IAS Fellowship, she will be continuing her work with the Karrabing Film Collective, the Aboriginal Areas Protection Authority and the Northern Territory Department of Heritage to reconceptualize the relationship between the human and more-than-human construction of the now fragile Karrabing coastal region.
+For her IAS Fellowship, she will be continuing her work with the Karrabing Film Collective, the Aboriginal Areas Protection Authority, and the Northern Territory Department of Heritage to reconceptualize the relationship between the human and more-than-human construction of the now fragile Karrabing coastal region.
 Specifically, this work will focus on the relationship between centuries old rock fish weirs at an ecological sensitive coastal region and Karrabing ancestral coastal beings, especially several reef-based ancestors in the shadow of extractive industries, warming rises and rising tides.

 Professor Povinelli will also contribute to the IAS major project Opportunities in Pollution, which seeks to understand the emergent relations between human and non-human species in the polluted landscape of North East England.